Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

 To fully understand the mechanism of the phase transitions we observed, $ab$ $initio$ calculations were performed for \TS{} under the strain along the chain direction.
-The evolution of the bulk electronic structure in the calculations (Figs.~\refer{StrainCalc}{b-d}) nicely illustrates the mechanism of phase transition induced by reducing and eliminating the band inversion with increasing tensile strain, which are manifested as the closing and reopening of a gap at the Z point.
-The calculated surface spectra of Fermi surface (Figs.~\refer{StrainCalc}{f-h}) and energy dispersions (Figs.~\refer{StrainCalc}{k-p}) across \X{} and \Gama{} both reproduce well our observations of two-step phase transitions from a strong TI to a trivial semimetal, and moreover to a trivial insulator phase, with increasing the tensile strain up to 2.5 $\%$, which is comparable to the maximum strain value in our experiments; the spectral agreement between experimental observations (Figs.~\refer{Strain}{f,k,q} in semimetal phase and Figs.~\refer{Strain}{g,m,s} in insulator phase) and calculations (Figs.~\refer{StrainCalc}{g,m,n} and Figs.~\refer{StrainCalc}{h,o,p}, respectively) is beyond our expectation (see Supplementary Figs.~\zref{SemimetalFig},\zref{InsulatorFig} for direct comparisons).
+The evolution of the bulk electronic structure in the calculations (Figs.~\refer{StrainCalc}{b-d}) nicely illustrates the mechanism of the phase transition induced by reducing and eliminating the band inversion with increasing tensile strain, which are manifested as the closing and reopening of a gap at the Z point.
+The calculated surface spectra of Fermi surface (Figs.~\refer{StrainCalc}{f-h}) and energy dispersions (Figs.~\refer{StrainCalc}{k-p}) across \X{} and \Gama{} both reproduce well our observations of two-step phase transitions from a strong TI phase to a trivial semimetal phase, and moreover to a trivial band insulator phase, with increasing the tensile strain up to 2.5 $\%$, which is comparable to the maximum strain value in our experiments; the spectral agreement between experimental observations (Figs.~\refer{Strain}{f,k,q} in semimetal phase and Figs.~\refer{Strain}{g,m,s} in insulator phase) and calculations (Figs.~\refer{StrainCalc}{g,m,n} and Figs.~\refer{StrainCalc}{h,o,p}, respectively) is excellent (see Supplementary Figs.~\zref{SemimetalFig},\zref{InsulatorFig} for direct comparisons).

-We also calculated the effect of compressive strain on \TS{} (Figs.~\refer{StrainCalc}{a,e,i,j}); it not only enlarges the band inversion at the Z point, but also inverts another band at the B point (Fig.~\refer{StrainCalc}{a}), triggering an additional topological phase transition from a strong TI to a weak TI phase, where the TSSs emerge only at the side surface (Fig.~\refer{StrainCalc}{q}).
-While large compressive strain is experimentally difficult to apply to the sample, moderate one is possible with our strain device.
-Through this attempt, we have successfully observed the enhancement of band inversion, which indicates that the system was driven towards the weak TI phase by compressive strain, as calculations predict (see Supplementary Figs.~\zref{CompressiveStrainFig} and \zref{CompressiveWTIFig}).
+We also calculated the effect of compressive strain on \TS{} (Figs.~\refer{StrainCalc}{a,e,i,j}); it not only enlarges the band inversion at the Z point, but also inverts another band at the B point (Fig.~\refer{StrainCalc}{a}), triggering an additional topological phase transition from a strong TI phase to a weak TI phase, where the TSSs emerge only at the side surface (Fig.~\refer{StrainCalc}{q}).
+Applying compressive strain to quasi-1D crystals is experimentally very challenging since a compression in the chain direction easily bends or wrinkles the crystals, which releases the compressive force before reaching the amount we intended to apply.
+Even so, we have applied compressive strain to some extent and successfully observed the enhancement of band inversion, which indicates that the system was driven towards the weak TI phase by the compressive strain, as calculations predict (see Supplementary Figs.~\zref{CompressiveStrainFig} and \zref{CompressiveWTIFig}); nevertheless, the decisive evidence for the weak TI phase is lacking, so we leave it for a future work.